To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Kuflink* does loans to property developers as well as to property owners requiring short-term (bridging) loans.
 All loans are secured against the properties for your benefit as lenders.

-Established in 2016, Kuflink lenders have lent £376 million.
+Established in 2016, Kuflink lenders have lent £390 million as of February 2025.
 Kuflink has a prior business operating since 2011 that has been successfully lending in the same kinds of loans.

 Kuflink’s loans fit in an interesting space for bridging and development in terms of the risks.
 Many loans are extended substantially before finally repaying.
-Yet it has a good record, showing a fairly low proportion of loans that go bad for six months or more.
+Yet it has a good record, showing a low proportion of loans that go bad for six months or more, relative to the wider market.
 And it’s shown to have an excellent recovery of bad debt.

-Just a very small proportion of loans have had to write off some debt with Kuflink so far taking the full cost of that.
+Few loans have had to write off any of the debt, with Kuflink so far taking the full cost of that.

 Kuflink takes the first loss of up to 5% on loans in its manual lending account, called Select Invest: